Ge the best cargo insurance rates

 - Prior Losses: If you have had losses in shipping cargo before and if you’ve made insurance claims for the same, they will be factored into your premium.

 Typical Coverages Under Cargo Insurance Policy

-For instance, you want to buy an insurance policy that’s cheap but in fine print the policy states that there is a debris removal coverage of only $10,000.
+For instance, you want to buy an insurance policy that’s cheap, but in the fine print, the policy states that there is a debris removal coverage of only $10,000.
 Another policy might be slightly more expensive at a price of $25,000.
-What if, because of a bad road, you end up spilling your cargo of paint cans all over the highway and the clean up bill amounts to $18,000?
-If you have bought the first, slightly cheaper, insurance policy then you will have to pay up $8,000 from your pocket for the bill.
+What if, because of a bad road, you end up spilling your cargo of paint cans all over the highway and the clean-up bill amounts to $18,000?
+If you have bought the first, slightly cheaper insurance policy, then you will have to pay up to $8,000 from your pocket for the bill.
 The second insurance policy, however, will cover you entirely without you having to spend a penny.

 Some common coverages that a cargo policy generally includes are:

 - Debris Removal: It covers the costs of removing materials like paints or other cargo that may have dropped onto the roads or water bodies.

 - Pollution Liability: It covers costs to clean up spilt goods like fuels.

 - Theft and Hijacking: It covers losses caused when your goods are either stolen or hijacked.

 - Earned Freight Coverage: It covers your income which you may have otherwise not lost if your goods were not damaged.